Souptik2001/Dotfiles/password-store-setup/README.md

 - `"Access to the specified native messaging host is forbidden."`
   - In the Manifest file created during setting up gopass-jsonapi above, in the allowed origins write your chrome extension ID.
   - [Discussion](https://stackoverflow.com/questions/20216224/chrome-native-messaging-error-access-to-the-specified-native-messaging-host-i)
+- `"Failed to decrypt"`
+  - This happens because the GPG key needs to have the passpharse to use the private key.
+  - So, if the passphrase is not cached it is not able to take the passphrase input.
+- `"Copy to clipboard failed"`
+  - For that install the `xclip` command - `sudo pacman -S xclip`.